-Prior to the adoption of the Tax Cuts and Jobs Act of 2017 on December 22, 2017 ("Tax Reform"), under Section 162(m) of the Code, compensation in excess of \$1,000,000 paid in any one year to a publicly-held corporation's covered employees who are employed by the corporation at year-end would not be deductible for federal income tax purposes unless the compensation was considered "gualified performance-based compensation" (or another exemption is met).
-Covered employees included the Chief Executive Officer and the three other most highlycompensated executive officers as of the last day of the taxable vear other than the Chief Executive Officer or Chief Financial Officer.
+Prior to the adoption of the Tax Cuts and Jobs Act of 2017 on December 22, 2017 ("Tax Reform"), under Section 162(m) of the Code, compensation in excess of \$1,000,000 paid in any one year to a publicly-held corporation's covered employees who are employed by the corporation at year-end would not be deductible for federal income tax purposes unless the compensation was considered "qualified performance-based compensation" another (or exemption is met).
+Covered employees included the Chief Executive Officer and the three other most highly-compensated executive officers as of the last day of the taxable year other than the Chief Executive Officer or Chief Financial Officer.